audoh/packager/README.md

     back.
 -   If files are changed externally after installation, these files are considered \'orphans\' and will not be deleted upon uninstallation.
+-   State is stored on the file-system and can be recovered in case of forcible termination.

 There is however still work to be done in this area:

--   Power outages or other forced terminations will lead to an invalid state that cannot be automatically recovered from.
 -   There is no command to deal with orphan files.

 # Settings